 UNESCO10 and European Cultural conventions11 started in 1952 and 1954, respectively to address cultural recommendations and agreements.
 Since then, they have worked towards the protection of World Cultural and Natural Heritage.
-In 2009, the irrigators' tribunal of the plain of Valencia (linked to the Huerta) was inscribed on the UNESCO representative list of the intangible cultural heritage of humanity12.
-Furthermore, in 2002, the Food and Agriculture Organization of the United Nations launched a programme13 to support the conservation of Globally Important Agricultural Heritage Systems (GIAHS).
+In 2009, the irrigators' tribunal of the plain of Valencia (linked to the Huerta) was inscribed on the UNESCO representative list of the intangible cultural heritage of humanity12, following the Convention for the Safeguarding of the Intangible Cultural Heritage, which entered into force in 200613.
+Furthermore, in 2002, the Food and Agriculture Organization of the United Nations launched a programme14 to support the conservation of Globally Important Agricultural Heritage Systems (GIAHS).
 Recently, in 2019, the Huerta was added to the GIAHS list.

-On the other hand, at European level the protection of European cultural heritage (both natural and architectural), in rural and island regions is covered by a resolution adopted in 2006 by the European Parliament14.
+On the other hand, at European level the protection of European cultural heritage (both natural and architectural), in rural and island regions is covered by a resolution adopted in 2006 by the European Parliament15.